 Large increases in the Debt Service tax rate are not anticipated at this time.
 In the past the district had annual bond sales to provide funding for new facilities and necessary renovations.
-As mentioned above, due to budget constraints in the General Fund, the district elected not to sell bonds in the 2008-09 or the 2009-10 fiscal year.
+As mentioned above, due to budget constraints in the General Fund, the district elected not to issue any new bonds in the 2008-09, 2009-10, or 2010-11 fiscal year but executed a bond refunding in November 2010 to reduce current requirements.
 The District will strive to structure debt with a principal retirement schedule that allows us to issue bonds with minimal increases to the Debt Service tax rate.
-As of August 31, 2011, the District will have \$329,460,000 in outstanding long-term debt.
-The general obligation bond requirements to maturity equal \$458,733,685.
+As of August 31, 2012, the District will have \$297,605,000 in outstanding long-term debt.
+The general obligation bond requirements to maturity equal \$395,946,216.

-The ratio of net bonded debt to assessed value for the District is 2.32%.
+The ratio of net bonded debt to assessed value for the District is 2.12%.
 Education legislation has eliminated limits on outstanding debt.
 However, prior law limited debt to 10% of assessed value, and the District is well below that level.
 All principal and interest payments are due February 15th and August 15th of each year.
 On February 1st of each year, outstanding taxes become delinquent, which permits the collection of a large majority of taxes levied before the long-term debt payments are due.